 Sr. No. Name of Director Designation

 1. Gopalakrishna Kumaraswamy Chairperson

 2. Nista U Shetty Member

-3. G Manjunath Member
+3. Sujith T R Member

-The Stakeholders' Relationship Committee was constituted by a meeting of the Board of Directors held on September 22, 2023.
+The Stakeholders' Relationship Committee was constituted by a meeting of the Board of Directors held on September 22, 2023 and reconstituted on June 1, 2024.
 The scope and function of the Stakeholders' Relationship Committee is in accordance with Section 178 of the Companies Act, 2013 and Regulation 20 of the SEBI Listing Regulations.
 The terms of reference of the Stakeholders' Relationship Committee are as follows: